Summer CCE Network (SCCEN)

 The Summer CCE Network is open to all students that will be in the SCCEN cities (Boston, Los Angeles, San Francisco, and Washington, D.C.) this summer regardless of whether or not you have an internship.
 You may be from these areas and headed home for the summer, or there for the first time for a summer internship.
 Once you are sure you'll be in a SCCEN city this summer, sign up for the network in your city for access to:

 - An alumni mentor to provide personal and professional guidance and support throughout the summer

 - A built-in community of Columbia students in your city

-- Opportunities to connect to alumni and employers in the area
+- Opportunities to connect to alumni and your regional alumni club in the area

 How to Get Involved

-- Join the network as a member! - The deadline to join the network and be paired with an alumni mentor is Sunday, March 30th, 2014.
+Join the network as a member! - Register to join the network and receive an alumni mentor.
+The application deadline is March 26, 2017.

 Statements of Impact

 |“As a rising junior, SCEEN was a wonderful opportunity for me to learn more about the career I hope to pursue post-graduation and meet other Columbia alumni already in that industry.
 For the past two summers I have been matched with dedicated and successful mentors who have taught me a lot about pre-professional life and industry.
 I consider their guidance and friendship integral to my future career path.
 Being a part of the Network made me aware of the Columbia alumni presence throughout the country and alerted me to the immense and diverse group of professionals eager to help Columbia students.
 If not for SCCEN I would not have been aware of Alumni club and similar resources in the Los Angeles area.
 The connections and friendships I made through the network are truly invaluable and it is comforting to know these resources exist for Columbia students...It was nice to meet other students...in a non-New York context, in many ways, the network felt like a pre-alumni club.
 Overall, SCEEN has been an incredibly beneficial experience that I am sure will continue to impact me even after I graduate.”